-The representative of the underwriters has advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$1.0965 per unit.
-After the offering, the representative may change the offering price and other selling terms.
+The underwriters initially propose to offer the notes to the public at the public offering price set forth on the cover page of this prospectus supplement and may offer the notes to certain dealers at a price that represents a concession not in excess of dealers may reallow, a concession to certain other broker/dealers not in excess of % of the principal amount per note.
+After the initial offering of the notes to the public, the offering price and other selling terms may from time to time be varied by the underwriters.